 1. I’m confused.

 When my first was diagnosed with autism, I had no idea what “having autism” even meant.
 So yesterday, he didn’t have it, and today he does?
 How do we fix it so he doesn’t have it anymore?

 This sense of confusion is unfortunately pretty common.
 It takes a while to learn all the in’s and out’s of autism.
 But rest assured, you can find the answers you need by learning from autistic adults.
 Start reading autistic blogs and books.
 Join groups run by autistics.
 The more you absorb early on, the less confused you will feel.

 In an effort to help the next parent save some time, here are a just a few of my favorite beginner resources to get started:

 Okay, back to our feelings…

 Having a newly diagnosed autistic child can be very overwhelming.
 Hey, I’ve been there – with twins!
 My kids weren’t hitting their milestones on time, so I wondered what I was doing wrong.
 They weren’t talking yet, which led to challenging behaviors.
 Every daycare I called required two-year olds to be fully potty trained, so I still couldn’t work.

-Being overwhelmed is a harsh feeling!
-It can cause panic attacks, depression, and more.
+Being overwhelmed is harsh!
+It can cause panic attacks and depression.
 But this feeling doesn’t last forever.
 Take it one day at a time, and don’t forget to enjoy this time with your child, because that’s what it’s all about.

 3. I’m afraid.